mokchie/clustering_swimmers/README.md

 The simulation, preprocessing and postprocessing scripts for clustering swimmers simulation

-This repository ontains all the simulation, preprocessing, and  postprocessing scripts for the manuscript “Hydrodynamic clustering of two finite-length flagellated swimmers in viscoelastic fluids”
+This repository contains all the simulation, preprocessing, and  postprocessing scripts for the manuscript “Hydrodynamic clustering of two finite-length flagellated swimmers in viscoelastic fluids”

 The simulations are run using the code at `https://github.com/mokchie/lammps_flagellated_swimmer.git`